javajosh/simpatico/readme.md

 You could easily run `python -m http.server` or similar instead of the npm command.
 It is included for convenience only.

+### Aside: what, no build?

+Nope.
+There's no build.
+I'm a big fan of very fast build-test-debug (BTD) loops, and no matter how good front-end builds get, they will never be as fast as no-build.
+Furthermore, I value the days when you could "view source" and learn from the techniques of others, so I wrote this in that same spirit.
+This choice was enabled by the (relatively) recent invention of browser modules.

+*What about tests?* So, I had to write my own test harness, but I kept it simple and I'm rather pleased with the results.
+In particular, tests are written in plain javascript with very little ceremony.
+Tests run on page load, and fail with an exception, which turns the tab favicon red.
+So, there is *kind of* a build, its just in your browser.

+Note that if ES6 modules supported `file:\\` urls, or if I concatenated the modules into a single js file, you would really ONLY need a browser process to run them, and not even the vestigial web server you need to run now.

 ## The Components

   1. `core`.
 Very generic, convenience functions that smooth over the JavaScript runtime.